Touching tributes to Town fan Kevin - from Aston Villa supporters

-Rival fans have paid tribute to a Huddersfield Town supporter who died in a crash after Tuesday’s Town match.
+Rival fans have paid tribute to a Huddersfield Town supporter who died after Tuesday’s Town match.

-Grandfather Kevin Myers , who was in his 80s, was in a Toyota Yaris which was on the wrong side of the carriageway when it hit the central reservation on Southgate.
+Grandfather Kevin Myers, 85, was in a Toyota Yaris when he died from a heart attack on Southgate.
+The car ended up hitting the central reservation.

-Kevin’s nephew Simon Duckworth posted on the Examiner’s Facebook page that Kevin had suffered a heart attack at the wheel.
+It remains a mystery why he was on the wrong carriageway at the time and his family have stressed that Mr Myers had an impeccable driving record and was always a careful and considerate driver.

 Tributes have flooded in from the Town faithful – and from fans of Aston Villa, who were beaten 1-0 at the John Smith’s Stadium.